NirvanaSatori/Portfolio-2.0/README.md

 ~ This project transforms a Figma design into a fully functioning website.

-## My Pportfolio incorporates the following:
+## My Portfolio incorporates the following:

 - React functional components and their reusability
 - React file and folder structure